Matching Semantically Similar Non-Identical Objects: Related Work

 \section{Related Work}

-Image matching~\cite{SuperGlue, LoFTR, LightGlue, DarkFeat} is a fundamental task in computer vision with various applications~\cite{SfM, ORB_SLAM, monoSLAM, self_supervised_keypoint_tracking, denseTracking, TrackingEverything, ObjectPoseEstimation, onepose} that involves finding the fine-grained correspondence between two images.
-Many image matching methods consist of two stages.
-First, a keypoint detector extracts collections of keypoints, which are pairs of positions and the local feature descriptors.
-Then, feature matchers find a match between them.
+Image matching~\cite{SuperGlue, LoFTR, LightGlue, DarkFeat} is a fundamental task in computer vision with various applications~\cite{SfM, ORB_SLAM, monoSLAM, self_supervised_keypoint_tracking, denseTracking, TrackingEverything, ObjectPoseEstimation, onepose, DenseMatchSummarization, MATCHA} that involves finding the fine-grained correspondence between two images.
+Many image matching methods have two stages.
+A keypoint detector first extracts keypoints with their positions and local feature descriptors, and then feature matchers find matches between them.

-\paragraph{Keypoint detectors.} Classically, keypoint detection was down using hand-crafted local features such as SIFT~\cite{SIFT} and ORB~\cite{ORB}.
-Recently, learning-based methods have been developed~\cite{SuperPoint, diffusionkeypoints, silk, featurebooster}.
-Particularly, SuperPoint~\cite{SuperPoint} and DISK~\cite{DISK} are two popular examples.
-The former is based on convolutional neural networks, and the latter is based on reinforcement learning.
-There is also a fully differentiable and lightweight method with a minimal model configuration~\cite{silk}.
-Unsupervised keypoint detection based on a text-to-image diffusion model~\cite{diffusionkeypoints} also exists.
-In~\cite{featurebooster}, a flexible technique, which can be combined with other keypoint detectors, is proposed to extract keypoints for robustly performing a matching under illumination changes and repeating texture patterns.